ipikuka/remark-flexible-code-titles/README.md

 </code>
 ```

-If there is no space between the parts (_title, line range string and "showLineNumbers"_), or there is extra spaces inside the _line range string_, line highlighting or numbering features by the rehype plugin will not work. **The `remark-flexible-code-titles` can handles and corrects this kind of mis-typed situations**.
+If there is no space between the parts (_title, line range string and "showLineNumbers"_), or there is extra spaces inside the _line range string_, line highlighting or numbering features by the rehype plugin will not work. **`remark-flexible-code-titles` can handles and corrects this kind of mis-typed situations**.

 ````markdown
 ```typescript:title{ 1, 3 - 6 }showLineNumbers